 |Diet||Crickets, roaches, mealworms.
 Also small mammals/lizards in the wild.|

 |Temperature||70 to 80 degrees Fahrenheit|

 |Minimum tank size||>10 gallons.
 24″x18″x12″|

 Salmon Pink Birdeater Tarantula Overview

 The Salmon Pink Birdeater is a tarantula species that is native to north-eastern Brazil.
 They live on the floors in the rainforests where they burrow into the ground.
-They use their silk to create a sort of tripwire in front of their burrow that notifies them when prey is nearby which they then ambush with their inch-long fangs.
+They use their silk to create a web that acts as a sort of tripwire in front of their burrow that notifies them when prey is nearby which they then ambush with their inch-long fangs.

 They’re known for their incredibly large size and are the 4th largest tarantula species in the world, second only to three species in the Theraphosa genus.

 Appearance & Varieties